-If you’re not familiar with plein air events, they usually involve invited artists painting outdoors in a particular region for a few days or weeks, followed by a show and sale of the newly-created paintings.
+I’ve had the pleasure of participating in quite a few plein air painting events over the years.
+If you’re not familiar with plein air events, they usually invite artists to paint outdoors in a particular region for a few days or weeks, followed by a show and sale of the newly-created paintings.

 So why do artists paint en plein air in the first place?
 Here are five reasons to paint outdoors: